sderosiaux/react-stack-step-by-step/README.md

 ## More Babel syntax available thanks to [`babel-eslint`](https://github.com/babel/babel-eslint)

 ESLint uses [`espree`](http://eslint.org/docs/user-guide/configuring#specifying-parser) to parse ES6.
-But we are using Babel, and Babel handle some features such as the spread notation that are not handled by `espree` :
+But we are using Babel, and Babel handles some features such as the spread notation that are not handled by `espree` :

 ```js
 const obj = { a: 1, ...{ b: 2, c: 3 } };